Topics In Italian Culture: The Cultures of the Italian Renaissance

 Course Description

 The aim of this course is to provide a clear and comprehensive picture of what the Italian Renaissance was.
-We will first try to understand historically the core event of the Renaissance--the rediscovery and conscious imitation of ancient Greek and Latin languages, literatures, cultural artifacts--and we will then analyze the ways in which this rebirth fundamentally changed the languages, literatures, arts, philosophies and politics of Italy at the dawn of the modern era.
-A key concern will be to demonstrate that while the Renaissance was ‘elitist’ in that only a few highly educated people could engage in this revolution, it produced far reaching consequences in the way we speak, read, write, and study languages, literatures and cultures.
+We will first try to understand historically the core event of the Renaissance--the rediscovery and conscious imitation of ancient Greek and Latin languages, literatures, cultural artifacts--and we will then analyze the ways in which this rebirth fundamentally changed the languages, literatures, arts, philosophies, and politics of Italy at the dawn of the modern era.
+A key concern will be to demonstrate that while the Renaissance was ¿elitist¿ in that only a few highly educated people could engage in this revolution, it produced far reaching consequences in the way we speak, read, write, and ultimately see the world.
+Students will write two short essays, take six quizzes and a final exam.
+TAUGHT IN ENGLISH.

 IUB GenEd A&H credit